wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 ### wallarm_application

-!!! warning "Previous name of the directive"
+!!! warning "Changed behavior of the directive"
-    In Wallarm node 3.4 and lower, this directive is named `wallarm_instance`.
-If you use this name, we recommend to change it when [upgrading the node modules](../updating-migrating/general-recommendations.md#update-process).
-The `wallarm_instance` directive will be deprecated soon.
-The directive logic has not changed.
+    In Wallarm node 3.6 this directive was used both for its main purpose described in this section and for specifying tenants in the multi-tenant nodes.
+Now the second role went away and transferred to the new [`wallarm_partner_client_uuid`](#wallarm_partner_client_uuid) directive.

 Unique identifier of the protected application to be used in the Wallarm Cloud.
 The value can be a positive integer except for `0`.